 Volunteer for Summit

 Every year, many Summit residents volunteer their time, energy, knowledge, and talents to benefit the municipality.
 If you have expertise or interest in a particular field, as well as the time and desire to volunteer, Summit needs you.
-The number of vacant positions within each board/committee/commission are shown in parentheses.
+The number of vacant positions within each board/committee/commission are listed with each organization.

 Affordable Housing Committee

-The New Jersey Supreme Court and New Jersey State Legislature have recognized in So.
-Burl.
-Co.
-NAACP v.
-Mount Laurel and the Fair Housing Act that New Jersey Municipalities have responsibilities to provide affordable housing for low and moderate-income households.
+The New Jersey Supreme Court and New Jersey State Legislature have recognized in the decision of Southern Burlington County NAACP v.
+Township of Mount Laureland and the Fair Housing Act that New Jersey Municipalities have responsibilities to provide affordable housing for low and moderate-income households.
 The committee was created to insure the development of low and moderate-income housing.
 The committee forms recommendations to the City and the Planning Board on fair share housing plans and practices to present to the general public for input.
-The Mt.
-Laurel COAH Regulations Subcommittee was established by resolution in 2005 and later became known as the Affordable Housing Committee.
+The Mount Laurel COAH Regulations Subcommittee was established by resolution in 2005 and later became known as the Affordable Housing Committee.

 Aircraft Traffic Noise Advisory Board, Union County

 One member represents the City of Summit on the Union County Aircraft Noise Advisory Board.
 The advisory board monitors the actions of the Federal Aviation Administration concerning air traffic to and from Newark International Airport, communicates with the New Jersey Coalition against Air Noise, and recommends appropriate action to the Common Council

 Arts Committee - Mayor's Partnership for Public Art